A-126 Dragoon MS

 Metal Attacker, ~14g

-Unfortunately one of the lightest earlier AR releases, a full gram lighter than the previous lightest ARs.
+Unfortunately one of the lightest earlier AR releases, a full gram lighter than the previous lightest ARs and upwards of 5 grams lighter than competitively viable options.

-Metal Attacker's design is not conservative enough to make it viable for Stamina use, as it is likely the only type where its lighter weight may have been forgivable, or an asset.
+Metal Attacker's design in right-spin is still not conservative enough to make it viable for Stamina use, as it is likely the only type where its lighter weight may have been forgivable, or an asset.

 Best Potential Combo: